krasbadan/bigtask-segmentation/README.md

 1.  **Load Image**: Decodes the input PNG image using the included `lodepng` library.
 2.  **Grayscale**: Converts the image to grayscale.
 3.  **Blur**: Applies a 5x5 Gaussian blur to the grayscale image.
 The pixel values are then quantized.
-4.  **MST Components**: Builds a representation where each pixel is a node.
+4.  **DSU Components**: Builds a representation where each pixel is a node.
 Pixels with the same quantized color in a 5x5 neighborhood mask are merged into the same component using a Disjoint Set Union (DSU) structure.
 Each root of a DSU tree is assigned a random color.
 5.  **Filter & Recolor**:
     *   Identifies the component (root node) with the largest number of pixels.
     *   Colors all pixels belonging to this largest component black.